clickonetwo/adobe-desktop-licensing-utilities/docs/licensing-and-logging-overview.md

+---
+layout: default
+title: Licensing Primer
+nav_order: 2
+---

-# Adobe Licensing and Logging
+# Adobe Licensing and Logging: a Primer

 In order to use the ADLU effectively, you have to have a basic understanding of how the licensing and logging mechanisms in Adobe desktop software work.